 Every day, our body produces skin, muscle, and bone.

 Thanks to the many important roles of nutrients and nutrient consumption, our bodies can heal wounds, convert food into energy, and repair cellular damage.
 Nutrients are necessary to help regulate our body’s functions and keep us at a happy and healthy homeostasis.

 We can get nutrients, including vital vitamins and minerals, from the food we eat, but because of our busy and demanding schedules, we don’t always incorporate enough fruits and vegetables into our diets.
 When this happens, we miss out on essential nutrients that can lower our risk of health issues like heart disease, stroke, cancer, and other conditions caused by poor diets and free radicals.

 Did you know?
-87% of adults don’t eat enough veggies!
+According to the Center for Disease Control, 87% of adults don’t eat enough veggies!

 That’s why it’s common for people to take a multivitamin or try to increase specific vitamin intake through their diets.

 Vitamin E plays the role of an antioxidant, preventing free radicals from damaging fat in the body that are crucial for healthy bodies.